-The consolidated financial statements of the Company include TGH and all its subsidiaries.
+The consolidated financial statements of the Company include TGH and all of its subsidiaries.
 All material intercompany balances have been eliminated in consolidation.

-On December 20, 2012, the Company's wholly owned subsidiary, Textainer Limited ("TL"), purchased 50.1% of the outstanding common shares of TAP Funding Ltd. ("TAP Funding") (a Bermuda company) from TAP Ltd. ("TAP") (also see Note 3 "Bargain Purchase Gain").
+On December 20, 2012, the Company's wholly-owned subsidiary, Textainer Limited ("TL"), purchased 50.1% of the outstanding common shares of TAP Funding Ltd. ("TAP Funding") (a Bermuda company) from TAP Ltd. ("TAP") (also see Note 2 "Bargain Purchase Gain").
 Both before and after this purchase, TAP Funding leases containers to lessees under operating, direct financing and sales-type leases.
-TAP is governed by members and management agreements and the Company's wholly owned subsidiary, Textainer Equipment Management Limited ("TEML"), manages all of TAP Funding's containers, making day-to-day decisions regarding the marketing, servicing and design of TAP Funding's leases.
+TAP is governed by members and management agreements and the Company's wholly-owned subsidiary, Textainer Equipment Management Limited ("TEML"), manages all of TAP Funding's containers, making day-to-day decisions regarding the marketing, servicing and design of TAP Funding's leases.
 TL's purchase of a majority ownership of TAP Funding's common shares allowed the Company to increase the size of its owned fleet at an attractive price.
 Under TAP Funding's members agreement, TL owns 50.1% and TAP owns 49.9% of the common shares of TAP Funding.
-As common shareholders, TL has two voting rights and TAP has one voting right of TAP Funding, with the exception of certain matters such as bankruptcy proceedings, the incurrence of debt and mergers and consolidations, which require unanimity.
+As common shareholders, TL has two voting rights and TAP has one voting right of TAP Funding, with the exception of certain matters such as bankruptcy proceedings and the incurrence of debt and mergers and consolidations, which require unanimity.
 TL also has two seats and TAP has one seat on TAP Funding's board of directors.
-In addition, TL has an option to purchase the remaining outstanding common shares of TAP Funding held by TAP during the period beginning January 1, 2019 and through December 1, 2020 for a purchase price equal to the equity carrying value of TAP plus 6% of TAP's percentage ownership interest in TAP Funding minus the sum of any and all U.S. federal, state and local taxes of any nature that would be recognized by TL if TAP were liquidated by TL immediately after TL purchased its shares.
+In addition, TL has an option to purchase the remaining outstanding common shares of TAP Funding held by TAP during the period beginning January 1, 2019 and through December 1, 2020 for a purchase price equal to the equity carrying value of TAP Funding plus 6% of TAP's percentage ownership interest in TAP Funding minus the sum of any and all U.S. federal, state and local taxes of any nature that would be recognized by TL if TAP Funding was liquidated by TL immediately after TL purchased its shares.

 Subsequent to TL's purchase of a majority ownership of TAP Funding's common shares, the Company includes TAP Funding's financial statements in its consolidated financial statements.
 TAP Funding's profits and losses are allocated to TL and TAP on the same basis as their ownership percentages.
-The equity owned by TAP in TAP Funding is shown as a noncontrolling interest on the Company's consolidated balance sheets and the net income (loss) attributable to the noncontrolling interests' operations is shown as net income (loss) attributable to noncontrolling interests on the Company's consolidated statements of comprehensive income.
+The equity owned by TAP in TAP Funding is shown as a noncontrolling interest on the Company's consolidated balance sheets and the net (income) loss attributable to the noncontrolling interest's operations is shown as net (income) loss attributable to the noncontrolling interests on the Company's consolidated statements of comprehensive income.

-On August 5, 2011, a joint venture, TW Container Leasing, Ltd. ("TW") (a Bermuda company), was formed between TL and Wells Fargo Container Corp. ("WFC").
+The Company has a joint venture, TW Container Leasing, Ltd. ("TW") (a Bermuda company), between TL and Wells Fargo Container Corp. ("WFC").
 The purpose of TW is to lease containers to lessees under direct financing leases.
 TW is governed by members, credit and management agreements.
 Under the members agreement, TL owns 25% and WFC owns 75% of the common shares and related voting rights of TW.
 TL also has two seats and WFC has six seats on TW's board of directors, with each seat having equal voting rights, provided, however, that the approval of at least one TL-appointed director is required for any action of the board of directors.
-Under a credit agreement, dated as of October 1, 2012, with Wells Fargo Bank, N.A. ("WFB"), TW maintains a revolving credit facility with an aggregate commitment of up to \$250,000 for the origination of direct financing leases to finance up to 85% of the book value of TW's net investment in direct financing leases (see Note 12 "Revolving Credit Facilities, Bonds Payable and Secured Debt Facilities, and Derivative Instruments").
-Both WFC and WFB are directly and indirectly wholly owned subsidiaries of Wells Fargo and Company.
-The remaining cost of originating direct financing leases will be provided in the form of capital contributions from TL and WFC, split 25% and 75%, respectively.
-Under the management agreement, TEML manages all of TW's containers, making day-to-day decisions regarding the marketing, servicing and design of TW's direct financing leases.
+Under a credit agreement with Wells Fargo

-Notes to Consolidated Financial Statements-Continued December 31, 2013, 2012, and 2011 (All currency expressed in U.S. dollars in thousands)
+Notes to Consolidated Financial Statements-Continued December 31, 2014, 2013, and 2012 (All currency expressed in U.S. dollars in thousands)